Avanade/DevOpsHOL/getting-started/README.md

 7. Add the "DevOpsHOL" as a reference to the DevOpsHOL.Tests project.
 Tip: Use quick refactoring.

-8. Add references to Microsoft.AspNetCore.Mvc.Abstractions and Microsoft.AspNetCore.Mvc.ViewFeatues as well.
+8. Add references to Microsoft.AspNetCore.Mvc.Abstractions and Microsoft.AspNetCore.Mvc.ViewFeatures as well.
+Use the NuGet package manager to add these libraries to the project.

 9. Build, run unit tests and run the solution to make sure everything is OK to this point.
     + Test -> Run -> All Tests (Ctrl+R,A)<br>